Iman Perez

 Iman Perez (born 2 May 1999) is a French model and actress.

 Early life

 Perez was born in Paris.
 Her father, Vincent Perez, is a Swiss actor of German and Spanish origin.
-Her mother, Karine Silla, is a Senegalese-born French actress, film director, and screenwriter.
+Her mother, Karine Silla, is a Senegalese-French actress, film director, and screenwriter.
 She has one older half-sister, Roxane Depardieu – daughter of Gerard Depardieu, and a younger brother and sister – twins: Pablo and Tess Perez.
-Iman and her siblings grew up in Paris, and attended the International School of Paris which is why they are proficient in both French and English.
+Iman and her siblings grew up in Paris, and attended the International School of Paris hence their proficiency in both French and English.
 However, she finished her school years online.

 Career

 Perez started her career as an actress, starring in her first movie in 2011.
 In 2015, she signed with her modeling agency Next Model Management, and a few months later, she was one of the 21 young girls selected to participate in the 2015 edition of the Bal des débutantes in Paris.
 She had since become Jean Paul Gaultier muse.

 She worked for numerous fashion and women's magazines such as Flaunt, Harper's Bazaar, L'Officiel, Madame Figaro, and Vogue.
 Perez has posed for the likes of Peter Lindbergh and Paolo Roversi.
 She has worked with brands such as Chloé, Dior, H&M, Hermès, Longines, and Zadig & Voltaire.
 Throughout the years, Perez has grown as a model, and is considered to be a "it girl" and "top model" to quote numerous tabloid magazines.